JosephiusX/Emaily/README.md

 # 98. Redirecting a User on Auth
 At this point I start with the Landing page with 'Login With Google' the button works, I select an email, and am directed to Dashboard page.
 'Logout' in upper left dosen't work yet. but it conditionally renders based on state!!

+# 99. Redirect on Logout

+Full HTTP Request - Will cause entire browser page to refresh.
+Choosing to go the simple route as by the time the client is logging out, theyre done.

+AJAX Request - No Page refresh, but we have to handle action creators, reducer, etc, and redirect to landing page.
+Much faster for the user.

+I can complete the google OAuth flow from start to end via the user interface including logging out!!!